Superlinear-Insights/api_logger/README.md

 # API Logger

 A simple gem for logging API requests and responses in Rails applications.
-It automatically logs all outbound HTTP requests with zero configuration needed.
+It automatically logs outbound HTTP requests to specified hosts with zero configuration needed.

 ## Overview
 ![alt text](diagram.png "Title")

 ## Features

-- **Automatic Request Logging**: Automatically logs all outbound HTTP requests made using Net::HTTP
+- **Selective Request Logging**: Logs outbound HTTP requests only to specified hosts
 - **Zero Configuration**: Works out of the box with sensible defaults
 - **Flexible Control**: Easy to enable/disable logging through configuration
 - **Comprehensive Logging**: Captures request parameters, response bodies, status codes, and errors
 - **Database Storage**: All logs are stored in your database for easy querying
 - **Rails Integration**: Seamlessly integrates with your Rails application
+- **Stack Safe**: Prevents recursive logging and stack overflow issues

 ## Installation